circleci/circleci-docs/jekyll/_cci2/orb-author.md

   ▸ Yes, walk me through the process.
     No, I'll handle everything myself.
 ```
+When choosing the manual option, see [Manual Orb Authoring Process](https://circleci.com/docs/2.0/orb-author-validate-publish/) for instructions on how to publish your orb.

 When choosing the fully automated option, the [Orb-Project-Template](https://github.com/CircleCI-Public/Orb-Project-Template) will be downloaded and automatically modified with your customized settings.
 The project will be followed on CircleCI with an automated CI/CD pipeline included. <br/><br/>
 For more information on the included CI/CD pipeline, see the [Orb Publishing Process]({{site.baseurl}}/2.0/creating-orbs/) documentation.
 Alternatively, if you would simply like a convenient way of downloading the [Orb-Project-Template](https://github.com/CircleCI-Public/Orb-Project-Template) you can opt to handle everything yourself.